textileio/papers/draft.md

 allows for smaller apps that can focus on a very specific user experience (say, filters on Photos).
 Furthermore, it provides a *logically centralized*, platform-like developer experience, without the actual centralized infrastructure.
-APIs for Photos, Messages/Chat, Music, Video, Storage, etc are all possible, extensible, and available to all developers.
+APIs for Photos, Messages, Chat, Music, Video, Storage, etc are all possible, extensible, and available to all developers.
 This is a powerful concept, but it is also flexible.
 For application developers working on very specific or niche apps with